Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Insight:

-- Shift the scale of weight may help in low bit model training and inferencing.
+- In terms of scaling in posit training and inferencing:
-	- Especially shift by power of 2 is easy for posit. (no bias like normal float)
-- For same `es` value posit, conversion between them is easy.
-	- Truncate fraction or append zero.
-- For training, weight update is normally small.
-It must be handled
-	- Learning rate: 2e-4
+	- See the value range